Machine Learning Estimation of Maximum Vertical Velocity from Radar: Methods

 More specifically, \citet{Barnes2023} use a flexible distribution called the sinh-arcsinh-normal distribution, or SHASH.
 The SHASH distribution can be described by four parameters: location ($\mu$), scale ($\sigma$), skewness ($\gamma$) and tailweight ($\tau$).
 These four parameters are then the four output channels (i.e., maps) of the U-Net which enable the calculation of parameters like the median vertical velocity.
 The loss function used for the SHASH method is the negative log likelihood

 where p is the value of the SHASH distribution at the target value.
 We refer readers to \citet{Barnes2023} for more details on the SHASH distribution.

 To exemplify this method, consider Fig. \ref{parametric_reg}.
-Before training, some grid point sent through the neural network might predict the red curve, where the highest likelihood updraft is 0 $\mathrm{m \ s^{-1}}$.
-The objective of the loss function is to maximize the likelihood of the true value (i.e., the label) for that grid point (the markers at 18 $m \ s^{-1}$ in Fig. \ref{parametric_reg}).
-Through training, the machine learning adjusts its weights to produce a curve like the blue one where the maximum likelihood is now the observed updraft speed.
+Before training, some grid point sent through the neural network might predict the four red parameters which result in the red curve using the SHASH equation, where the highest likelihood updraft is 0 $\mathrm{m \ s^{-1}}$.
+The objective of the loss function is to maximize the likelihood of the true value (i.e., the label, which is 18 $\mathrm{m \ s^{-1}}$ for this case).
+After training, the neural network would ideally produce the four parameters in blue that result in the blue curve where the maximum likelihood is now near the observed updraft speed of 18 $\mathrm{m \ s^{-1}}$.

 For hyperparameter tuning here, some small adjustments to the SHASH method are made.
 In the original formulation, the $\sigma$ and $\tau$ parameters of the SHASH distribution are positive definite (i.e., cannot be negative).
 To ensure this property, the output neurons (which are maps here for a U-Net) that represent $\sigma$ and $\tau$ , $\hat{y}_{2}$ and $\hat{y}_{4}$ respectively, are added to the exponent of $e$,